jjazzboss/JJazzLabToolkit/README.md

 The JJazzLab Toolkit is the "engine" that powers the JJazzLab application: object models and algorithms, without graphical user interface.

+For example, you can use it to :

+- add automatic backing track generation to your app
-Use it to build a utility which export songs to Midi or audio files in batch mode, to experiment with backing track generation, etc.
+- build a utility which converts in batch mode JJazzLab songs to .mp3 files
+- experiment with backing track generation algorithms
+- ...

 ![JJazzLab Toolkit architecture](https://github.com/jjazzboss/JJazzLab/blob/master/graphics/JJazzLab-Core-blocks.png)